-Florida is considered one of the most vulnerable regions in the country to the consequences of climate change, with Southeast Florida particularly susceptible to impacts such as sea level rise.
+Florida is considered one of the most vulnerable regions in the country to the consequences of climate change, with Southeast Florida particularly susceptible to the impacts of sea level rise.
 In recognition of this, the Board supports legislation that provides for greater incorporation of mitigation and adaptation strategies in state climate and energy legislation and appropriations priorities.
 In particular, the Board supports current law which authorizes local governments to designate Adaptation Action Areas within their comprehensive plans and opposes any efforts to repeal current law or any initiatives that may serve to weaken the advances made to further climate preparedness, risk management, and hazard mitigation.
+The Board supports legislation for providing for climate adaptation planning by all state agencies, especially for sea level rise and impacts on water supplies, natural systems, and future flood conditions.